 Salaries and Wages Salaries Salaries for elementary school teachers and one resource teacher serving this program.
 Wages-Substitute Wages teacher substitutes during curricular field trips.
-Contracted Services Trans-Bus Contracts Transportation for museum and art gallery curricular field trips.
+Contracted Services wages teacher substitutes during curricular field trips.
+Trans-Bus Contracts Transportation for museum and art gallery curricular field trips.
 Repair-Equipment Repair of equipment such as kilns, darkroom equipment/enlargers, display panels, and printing presses.
 Contracted-Consultant Jurors for adjudicating artwork/portfolios for program placement and for artist presenters at curriculum in-service workshops.
 Supplies and Materials Textbooks Textbooks for use as classroom resource.
 Supplies-MOI Materials of instruction for the art curricular program.
 These materials are consumables such as paper, paint, glue, and clay that need to be replenished each year.
-Materials of Instruction are primarily allocated to the schools with a portion maintained centrally to ensure that each school will be able to meet the needs of its students.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-General Art supplies for general classroom teachers and school use.
-While these supplies are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-Other The replacement of kilns, kiln venting equipment, paper cutters, printing presses, darkroom enlargers, cameras, drying racks, and display systems.

-- Staffing changes reflect the addition of a 1.0 Teacher. - Salaries and Wages reflect the transfer of substitute wages to Program Support for Schools (3201). - Contracted Services increase to restore prior year funding for transportation associated with field trips. - Supplies and Materials increase for enrollment growth.
+- Staffing changes reflect the addition of a 1.0 Teacher. - Salaries and Wages reflect the elimination of substitute wages. - Contracted Services reflect a decrease to constrain the budget in light of funding challenges. - Supplies and Materials increase for enrollment growth.

 Revised Supt.
-Board Budget Budget Budget Budget Proposed Requested Program 0601 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020 TEACHER ELEM 60.0 60.0 60.2 61.2 62.2 62.2 TEACHER RESOURCE 1.0 1.0 1.0 1.0 1.0 1.0 Total Operating Fund FTE 61.0 61.0 61.2 62.2 63.2 63.2
+Board Revised Budget Budget Budget Budget Proposed Requested Approved Program 0601 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2020 FY 2020 TEACHER ELEM 60.0 60.0 60.2 61.2 62.2 62.2 62.2 TEACHER RESOURCE 1.0 1.0 1.0 1.0 1.0 1.0 1.0 Total Operating Fund FTE 61.0 61.0 61.2 62.2 63.2 63.2 63.2